-Christmas Market Notre Dame Cathedral – It doesn’t get more iconic than that.
+Christmas Market Notre Dame Cathedral – it doesn’t get more iconic than that.
 This beautiful Christmas Market is in a small park called Square René Vivani on the left side of the Seine, next to Notre Dame de Paris.

 Buy yourself some aromatic mulled wine and sit down on the lawn to enjoy the Eiffel Tower light show.
 It doesn’t get more romantic than that.

 Alsatian Christmas Market at Gare de L’Est – Christmas Markets originated in Germany and the Alsace region of France, so this little Christmas Market is showing off some of the oldest traditions and delicacies.

-Prague, Czech Republic
+25. Prague, Czech Republic

 By Kelli from thevanabondtales

-Prague is frequently listed as one of the best cities to visit in Europe and what better time to visit than at Christmas.
+Prague is frequently listed as one of the best cities to visit in Europe and what better time to visit than at Christmas?
 A city already buzzing and full of life somehow manages to take it up a notch during the holiday season.

-If the old town square isn’t pretty enough, picture the St. Vitus Cathedral beautifully lit up with a large sparkling Christmas tree in front, decorated Christmas stalls selling local goods, delicious food, and mulled wine.
+If the old town square isn’t pretty enough, picture the St. Vitus Cathedral beautifully lit up with a large sparkling Christmas tree in front, and decorated Christmas stalls selling local goods, delicious food, and mulled wine.

 One of my favorite things about visiting Christmas markets is the food and of course, mulled wine, and Prague has its fair share of both.
 Try the Pražská Šunka, or Prague ham, which can be seen roasting on spits throughout the market.